School of Social Welfare

 - Service in community centers, juvenile courts, and residential treatment centers.

-- Family services, substance abuse, illness, and unemployment services.
+- Family services, substance use treatment, and unemployment services.

 - Community practice and social change.

-- Services for offenders and their families in community corrections programs.
+- Services for persons in community corrections programs and their families.

 - Leadership in human service organizations and policy settings.